 Missing teeth are not considered a dental emergency, but rather a cosmetic fix for missing teeth.
 When a patient loses teeth due to decay, infection or an unforeseen accident, their self-esteem can suffer.
 Bridges are custom made for each patient to restore their smile and can also help improve overall oral health.

 Missing teeth can leave other teeth vulnerable to decay and infection.
 When a tooth is lost, bone and tissue in the gum and jaw start to shrink, which can alter the shape of the face.
 Remaining teeth can also start to drift around the mouth, further altering the appearance and affecting how the patient eats and how they sound when they talk.

 A bridge is made up of several components.
 First, crowns (also called caps) are placed on the teeth that lie on either side of the gap.
 These teeth, called abutment teeth, anchor the bridge in place.
 Then, a false tooth (or teeth) is created out of synthetic material and attached to the abutment teeth, closing the gap.

-Sometimes the abutment teeth need to be removed, either to create more room for the bridge or because they are at risk of decay, and in these cases the dentist will insert dental implants in place of the natural teeth.
-The crowns are then placed over the implants to create a sold anchor for the new teeth.
+Sometimes the abutment teeth need to be removed, either to create more room for the bridge or because they are at risk of decay, and in these cases, the dentist will insert dental implants in place of the natural teeth.
+The crowns are then placed over the implants to create a solid anchor for the new teeth.

 Types Of Dental Bridges